 What does it mean when a video becomes viral?

 Virality is an immensely undefined term.
-Every single day, a video or other piece of content becomes immensely popular on the internet.
+Daily, a video or other content becomes immensely popular on the internet.
 It usually spreads through word of mouth via social sharing, chat applications, or email.
 Nobody can predict viral content, but that doesn’t mean you shouldn’t try to have a hit on the internet.
 You can monetize your viral content in many ways.
 The first step is to produce what your audience wants.
 If you get lucky, then your content can go viral.
 This elusive position is usually bestowed by remarkable, enticing, unique, short, and shareable content.

 What is a Vlogger?

 Vlogger is a term derived from blogger.
 In this case, it is an abbreviation of Video Blogger.
 Vloggers produce video content on the internet, on a social sharing platform, or through a video-enabled blog.
 Some bloggers monetize their content, and some don’t.
 Vlogging started with a guy sharing his cross-country adventures with his family and friends.
-A blog makes use of video, which is a way of communication that creates engagement with your audience.
-Today, video content seems to be everywhere, but it began to be extremely popular less than 2 decades ago.
+A blog uses video, a way of communication that creates engagement with your audience.
+Today, video content seems everywhere, but it became prevalent less than 2 decades ago.

 The future is bright for vloggers and video marketers alike.
 The web craves high-quality information about most subjects and is willing to propel creators to the spotlight.